CamDavidsonPilon/dog/README.md

 Syntax and Grammar
 ----------------------

 `<variables>`: these represent nodes in the causal diagram.
 There are special variables, denoted `E` and `O` (exposure and outcome).

 `~`: represent a causal relationship.
 The LHS is a child variable of all the variables on the RHS.

-`+`: assumes a linear relationship between variables `<floats>`: can be added or multiplied to variables `*`: multiply a float by a variable.
+`+`: assumes a linear relationship between variables

+`<floats>`: can be added or multiplied to variables

+`*`: multiply a float by a variable.

 `;`: end of line statement

 `//`: inline comment

-Dog programs are represented as lines of forumlas, each line describing partent-child relationships.
+Dog programs are represented as lines of forumlas, each line describing parent-child relationships.

 Example:

 ```
+// graph.dg
 R ~ X1 + X2 + X3;
 Z ~ X4;
 Z ~ X2;